ndnq/SFP_Util/README.md

 # SFP_Util
 Simple tool allowing for easy interaction with SFP modules through a serial port.
-It's made to be easily interacted with by programs and also by humans through the use of a CLI
+It's made to be easily interacted with by programs and by people through the use of a CLI

 Hardware: [SATA_SFP](https://github.com/sinara-hw/SATA_SFP) board